 Alternatively, you can use the IPVanish chatbot to find answers.
 It's located on the bottom right of its website or app.

-We selected technical support to try troubleshooting the issues we had while connecting to Australian servers.
+We selected technical support to try troubleshooting the issues we previously had while connecting to Australian servers.
 It took a couple minutes for an agent to connect to the chat, but they were friendly and quick to respond once they joined.

 Support center